 Iowa Independent Adjuster and Public Adjuster Bond Requirements, Cost & Filing Guide

-Get the Iowa Independent Adjuster or Public Adjuster Bond required for your license.
-Jet helps Iowa independent adjusters and Iowa public adjusters review the bond requirement, compare price options, and receive filing instructions after purchase.
+Get the Iowa Independent Adjuster or Public Adjuster Bond used to satisfy financial responsibility requirements.
+Jet helps Iowa independent adjusters, public adjusters, and adjuster business entities review the bond requirement, compare price options, and receive filing instructions after purchase.

-Independent adjusters and public adjusters in Iowa must be licensed by the Iowa Insurance Division and maintain evidence of financial responsibility.
-This includes a $50,000 surety bond that stays active while the license is in force.
+Iowa independent adjusters and public adjusters must be licensed by the Iowa Insurance Division and maintain proof of financial responsibility while licensed.
+One accepted option is a $50,000 surety bond.

-Last updated: June 2026.
-Iowa independent adjuster and public adjuster bond requirements and filing instructions may change.
+Last updated: July 2026.
+Iowa independent adjuster and public adjuster financial responsibility requirements and filing instructions may change.
 Confirm final licensing instructions with the Iowa Insurance Division before filing.

 Iowa Independent Adjuster and Public Adjuster Bond Quick Answers